AnhDuyVu/Business-Case-Analysis/PowerBI Project/Readme.md

 Notably, Tables are the only product with a negative Profit Contribution (-4.45%) despite having a relatively high revenue (749K).

+# 3.4 Recommendations
+Conduct research to understand the reasons for the usual revenue decline at the beginning of the year in order to develop appropriate business strategies.
+Continue to leverage business strategies in major markets such as APAC and EU, while expanding and exploring strategies for developing potential markets (with high CAGR) such as Canada and Africa.
+In the US, although it is a large market, the growth rate is slow, so a new business strategy is needed.

 # 4. Data Model
 <p align="center">
 <img src="https://github.com/AnhDuyVu/Business-Case-Analysis/blob/main/PowerBI%20Project/Data%20Modelling.png"